Alabama Gov. Kay Ivey Apologizes For Wearing Blackface During College Skit

 In February, the Auburn student newspaper uncovered yearbook photos of members of Ivey's sorority appearing in blackface, but the governor denied she ever participated.

-Rep. Terri Sewell, the state's only Democratic congresswoman, tweeted that "Gov. Ivey's admission today only deepens open wounds" and her "words of apology ring hollow if not met with real action to bridge the racial divide."
+Rep. Terri Sewell, the state's only Democratic House member, tweeted that "Gov. Ivey's admission today only deepens open wounds" and her "words of apology ring hollow if not met with real action to bridge the racial divide."

 Racism – in any of its forms – is never acceptable, not in the 1960s and not now.
 Governor Ivey’s actions were reprehensible and are deeply offensive.
 Her words of apology ring hollow if not met with real action to bridge the racial divide. https://t.co/6uxqEyQq6X— Rep. Terri A. Sewell (@RepTerriSewell) August 29, 2019

-But the state Republican party has come to Ivey's defense: "The Alabama Republican Party appreciates and supports Gov. Kay Ivey taking ownership of and responsibility for this 50-plus-year-old incident.
+But the state Republican Party has come to Ivey's defense: "The Alabama Republican Party appreciates and supports Gov. Kay Ivey taking ownership of and responsibility for this 50-plus-year-old incident.
 While it occurred when she was a college student, Governor Ivey has stood up, admitted her mistake and offered a sincere apology though she has no recollection of the event," Alabama GOP Chairman Terry Lathan said in a statement.
 "Her extraordinary record of public service shows her ability to work with all people regardless of race, religion or party affiliation."